• Ticket Fines and Penalties in Ohio

 Some of the ways your OH driver's license could be suspended or revoked include:

-• Accumulating 12 or more points within a two-year period
+• Accumulating 12 points or more within 2 years

 • Driving under the influence (DUI) of alcohol or drugs